-The Thomas S. Baldwin Student Handbook has been prepared in attempt to achieve a genuine understanding and cooperation between the parent, child, and school.
+The Rooney Elementary Student Handbook has been prepared, in an attempt, to achieve a genuine understanding and cooperation between the parent, child, and school.
 Please note that this year's handbook is divided into three parts: Part I - General Information, Part II - Rights and Responsibilities, and Part III- Health Information.

 We ask that you and your child carefully read and discuss the contents of this handbook, sign below, and return this page to your child's teacher by carefully removing it from the booklet.
-This page should be returned to your child's teacher by August 31, 2019.
+This page should be returned to your child's teacher by August 31, 2020.

-All operational guidelines and policies observed at Thomas S. Baldwin are subject to meeting the rules and regulations put forth by the Quincy Board of Education and the School Code of Illinois.
+All of the operational guidelines and policies observed at Rooney Elementary are subject to meeting the rules and regulations put forth by the Quincy Board of Education and the School Code of Illinois.

 Thank you for your cooperation.
-We are looking forward to a great year at Thomas S. Baldwin.
+We are looking forward to a great year at Rooney Elementary

-Mr. Jim Sohn
+Mrs. Melanie Schrand

 (Parent/Guardian Signature) (Date)

 (Student Signature) (Date)

 (Teacher Signature) (Date)